Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Preprocessing and Postprocessing

 \subsubsection{Creation of the Background Mesh}

 Once the mesh parameters are loaded, the preprocessing tool proceeds to create the background mesh, either a built-in or an imported mesh.
-See Figure 5 for a built-in and an imported mesh generated by the preprocessing tool.
 The typical workflow of the preprocessing tool is as follows: \begin{itemize} \item {Creation of interpolation matrices between different polynomial bases.} \item {Creation of a reference box.} \item {Creation of a curved box from the reference box.} \item {Application of the stretching functions on each spatial direction, if required.} \item {Application of mesh deformation functions, if required.} \item {Application of mesh rotation matrices, if required.} \item {Storing the final mesh in arrays.} \item {Numbering of nodes, elements, elements faces and boundary faces.} \item {Creation of the main data structure of the mesh: the list of elements with their corresponding information (nodes ID, elements ID, local faces definition, boundary conditions).
-This elements list is a dynamical data structure, namely a linked list.
+This elements list is a dynamical data structure, namely, a linked list.
 Taking into account that the number of elements increases dynamically according to the desired target mesh size around the immersed geometry, this data structure makes possible a straightforward application of the mesh refinement algorithm.} \end{itemize}